rootadminWalker/keras-YOLOv3-model-set/README.md

                         default=10
   --save_eval_checkpoint
-                        Whether to save checkpoint with best evaluation result
+                        Whether to save checkpoint with best evaluation result --show_history SHOW_HISTORY
+                        Show the model's summary at the beginning, may use the whole screen
 ```

 **NOTE**: if enable "--elim_grid_sense" feature during training, recommended to also use it in following demo/inference step.